olta-art/olta.js/README.md

 #### read the state
-lets create some text displaying all the documents in the collection
+lets create some text displaying all the documents in the collection.
 ```js
 // initialize
 const olta = Olta()